raspberrypilearning/fetching-the-weather/worksheet.md

 1. Save and run your code.
 You can type `stations` into the Python shell to have a look at the data.

-1. It still looks pretty ugly though.
+1. It still looks pretty ugly.
 Try typing `pprint(stations)` and see what happens.

-1. You should see a huge list of weather stations dictionaries.
+You should see a huge list of Weather Stations dictionaries.
 Each dictionary should look something like this:

     ``` json
      {'weather_stn_id': 1648902,